mathlete22/randomshit/README.md

-# randomshit
+# randomshit (7/12/23)
-uploading random shit to keep the streak going
+nothing good to do while sitting in a train, so... just trying to write random shit under the name of 'blogs' to keep the streak going

+some topics:
-1. firstly i'd start learning more about git and github
+1. git and github
-2. also how to use them using vscode in local
+2. how to setup using vscode
-3. then we'll take that from there. seeya...
+3. python tutorials
+3. 1. simple script
+   2. loops
+   3. conditionals